Putting theory into practice.

 The summer after their first year, University of Baltimore School of Law students have the opportunity to gain their first legal experiences in courtrooms, judicial chambers, law offices, public interest organizations and government agencies through the Experience in Legal Organizations, or EXPLOR, program.

-The program, which began in 1994, serves as a testament to the strength of the School of Law’s alumni network and its reputation for excellence within the Maryland legal community.
+The program, which began in 1994, serves as a testament to the strength of the School of Law’s alumni network and to its reputation for excellence within the Maryland legal community.

 How does the EXPLOR program work?